AliAbbasi/Course-Scheduling/README.md

-You can find the genetic algorithm of course scheduling problem
+You can find here the genetic algorithm of course scheduling problem